zwim/calculator.koplugin/README.md

 ## Installation
 Go to https://github.com/zwim/calculator.koplugin/releases and download the desired `koreader.plugin-x.x.x.zip` and unpack it to `koreader/plugins/calculator.koplugin`.

-If you want predefined physical constants, then move `init.calc` to `koreader/`, otherwise you can delete `init.calc`.
+Predefined physical constants, are in `init.calc`.
+You can autoload them (see settings menu).
+If you don't need them delete `init.calc`.

 The file `VERSION` is used for update-informations.
 If you delete it, you don't get a notification update.